fumitoh/modelx/README.rst

 develop, run and debug complex models in smart ways. modelx allows you to:

-- Define cached formulas by writing Python functions
+- Define cached functions as *Cells* objects by writing Python functions
-- Quickly build object-oriented models, utilizing inheritance and composition
+- Quickly build object-oriented models, utilizing prototype-based inheritance and composition
 - Quickly parameterize a set of formulas and get results for different parameters
 - Trace formula dependency
 - Import and use any Python modules, such as `Numpy`_, `pandas`_, `SciPy`_, `scikit-learn`_, etc..